-I had the great pleasure of giving a chocolate talk on Chocolatour and my chocolate travels at Sugar Swan, ‘Kingston’s Best Candy Store.’
+I had the great pleasure of giving a chocolate talk on Chocolatour and my chocolate travels at Sugar Swan, what was locally known as ‘Kingston’s Best Candy Store.’
 You might wonder what Chocolatour would be doing in a candy store, but I assure you.
-Sugar Swan has terrific handcrafted artisan chocolate provided by Ridgway Confections, as well as some darn good packaged chocolate candy as well.
-(I particularly enjoyed the GooGoo Cluster made by the Standard Candy Company of Nashville, Tennessee.)
+In addition to a wide assortment of candy and confections, Sugar Swan offered terrific handcrafted artisan chocolate provided by Ridgway Confections, (With regard to the packaged candy, I particularly enjoyed the GooGoo Cluster made by the Standard Candy Company of Nashville, Tennessee.)
 If you like peanut butter, this one’s a winner!

 I’d never been to Kingston, Ontario, before and wasn’t sure what to expect.
 From what I saw, they have a lovely waterfront park–which I’m sure is most inviting spring through fall.
 But I happened to be (un)fortunate enough to have hit Kingston the night of a snowstorm, and so the turnout to our chocolate event was much smaller than anticipated.

 The wild weather didn’t dampen our spirits!
 It gave me more time to get to know Ken Suitor and his wife Tanya, who are the proud owners of Sugar Swan.
 The big smiles of these two young chocolate lovers is reason enough to visit the store.

 But for adamant chocolate connoisseurs, there’s an even better reason.
 Sugar Swan carried the delicious chocolate creations of Ridgway Confections, a company headed by chocolatier Derek Ouellet and his wife Cindy Healy, who looks after marketing for the company and is also the genius when it comes to blending spices.